cpjk/canary/README.md

 #### Excluding actions ####

-To exclude an action from any of the plugs, pass the ```except``` key, with a single action or list of actions.
+To exclude an action from any of the plugs, pass the ```:except``` key, with a single action or list of actions.

 For example,

 Single action form:
 ```elixir